For which disability is this relevant?

 How does this help the person with a disability or family support system?

-How can a parent/caregiver gain access to the Gardiner Scholarship?
+How may a parent/caregiver gain access to a McKay Scholarship?

 Recommended websites, YouTube videos, books on this topic?

 Palmbeachschools.org: To learn more about your child’s educational options, please contact Palm Beach County’s Parental Choice Office at 561-649-6818 or for the ESE Dept.’s webpage for McKay Scholarships Click Here.
 You may also contact the Florida Department of Education, Office of Independent Education and Parental Choice Information Hotline at 1-800-447-1636, or Click Here for the McKay Scholarships page on the School Choice website.

 To learn more about the various state school choice scholarship opportunities Click Here

 Florida department of education.
 Choosing a private school.